 Body & Ears

-Using a wetsuit or a rashguard, t-shirt with a UV-protection is one way to protect your skin.
+Using a wetsuit or a rashguard, a t-shirt with a UV-protection is one way to protect your skin.
 Another way is to use proper Sunscreen Lotion on your body.
 (Generally not suitable for the face)

 - A Rashguard – Suitable for super warm waters.
 A rashguard not only protects you from the chest rash but also the sun and the UV.